jjingtang/JTang-CV/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: Master of Information Technology
+  - course: Master of IT
     institution: University of Canberra
     year: 2021
-  - course: BSc in Interaction Design (Hons)
+  - course: BSc in IT (Hons)
     institution: University of Technology Sydney
     year: 2020
   - course: BSc in Interaction Design